8 Day Self-guided Cotswold Way Walking Tour

 Why choose a self-guided holiday?

-With exceptionally well-planned routes, our self-guided tours are designed to suit the independent traveller or groups of travellers; those who wish to walk at their own pace and speed.
+With exceptionally well-planned routes, our self-guided tours are designed to suit the experienced, independent traveller or groups of travellers; those who wish to walk at their own pace and speed.
 With Ride With GPS and maps, we detail all of the points of interests, lunch stops, cafes – and of course pubs!
 Walk at your leisure, safe in the knowledge that a support team and emergency support vehicle is always on standby.
+Our guide highlights the key differences between self-guided and guided travel.

 Make this trip private